Odds On (film)

 Odds On is a 1928 Australian silent film starring Arthur Tauchert set in the world of horse racing.
-It was the first film as director from noted cinematographer Arthur Higgins.
+It was the first film as director by noted cinematographer Arthur Higgins.

 It is considered a lost film.

 Plot

 Sydney Baxter, a jockey, tries to shield a friend by allowing himself to be suspended for six months for improper riding.
 He joins up with racecourse urger Grafter Jones and sets of to tour country race meetings.
 Baxter goes to work in the stables of a family friend, John Grayson, and falls in love with his daughter, Betty.
 Grayson gives Baxter the chance to ride his horse, Brigade, in a local derby and Baxter is victorious.